RolandP-droid/Home-Insurance-Sales-Data-Excel-Dashboard-Project/Beginner-Level Data Analysis Projects/Home Insurance Data Analysis/README.md

 1. **Create and Duplicate the Worksheet:** Copy and paste the raw data from ChatGPT.
 Then, duplicate the worksheet for data manipulation and keeping the original data intact.
 2. **Data Cleaning:** Utilize the *Text to Column function* to split a single column of text into multiple columns.
 Convert the whole dataset into a table.
 Identify and remove the duplicates by using the *Filter and Find & Replace functions*.
 Identify and inputting "N/A" on the blank cells by using the *Go to Special function*.
 Standardize the categorial data (e.g. Claim History, Policy Status).
 3. **Pivot Tables:** Utilize pivot tables to summarize and analyze data for visualization on a new worksheet.
-4. **Visualization:** Build pivotcharts using recommended charts to represent key insights, such as *Annual Premium Collected by Municipalities/Cities, Average Premiums per Policy by Municipalities/Cities, Policy Distribution by Municipalities/Cities and Type, Policy Sold per Agent, Policy Status Overview.* Build visualization for *Total of Policies, Retention Rate, Total Active Annual Premium, Total Active Coverage Amount.*
+4. **Visualization:** Build pivotcharts using recommended charts to represent key insights, such as *Annual Premium Collected by Municipalities/Cities, Average Premiums per Policy by Municipalities/Cities, Policy Distribution by Municipalities/Cities and Type, Policy Sold per Agent, Policy Status Overview.* Build visualization for *Total of Policies, Retention Rate, Total Annual Premium Collected, Total Coverage Amount.*
 5. **Dashboard Creation:** Move the Pivotcharts and Visualizations into a new dashboard sheet for a consolidated view.
 6. **Chart Customization:** Adjust chart titles, Axis labels and formatting for better clarity.
 ## Dashboard Components